 Such remarketing to old customers with lower ad frequency and longer membership duration can help you to stay at the top of their minds.
 It’ll also increase sales during your new product launches.

-Define your custom audience categories in AdWords, based on these existing blog post classifications.
+Define your custom audience categories in Google Ads, based on these existing blog post classifications.

 I hope those targeting options got your creative juices flowing.
 Now, I want to tell you two common mistakes that plague remarketing campaigns.